puppiepopper/puppiepopper/README.md

             ⁺　.⠀ adam , minor! :~)⠀  ⌒₊˚
                     he   ノ⠀it .⠀infp , mlm
-       ︵  irl angel puppy , hvy adam raki and azira kinnie .ᐟ plz keep in mind i can be slow & sensitive!
+       ︵  irl angel puppy , hvy adam raki and azira kinnie .ᐟ plz keep in mind i can be slow & sensitive

          dc is puppiepopper .ᐟ